FedCampus/FedKit_demo_paper/meet/0724q_yang.md

 - Marketing: How do we attract first-time users?
 - Cross-platform app development: both native vs Flutter.
 - Frontend: How do we develop UI efficiently, or find people to do so?
+- Keep-alive: How do we properly keep the app alive when the device is idle as most modified "OS" actively kill background apps that are not in the whitelists?
+- Active-time-length: As the training needs to happen when the device is idle (nights, charging), what is an ideal load distribution across time so we do not interrupt the user too much?
+- As both platforms encrypt health data when the device is locked, and training happens mostly when the device is locked, we'll have to "cache" the health data in a local database, what is the best way of doing that as reading health data too frequently may cause alerts on-device and might affect user experience.